mikbarn/solarsim/README.md

 This is a project for playing with Node.js and WebGL.
 Supposed to be 3D solar system sim POC.
-The code could be a lot more organized/cleaned up and documented, but I did not have plans to collaborate.